afnid/CoreEFI/README.md

 Next Steps:

 <ul>
+<li>See if the Arduino forums has any suggestion on improving the Mega timers</li>
 <li>Implement the timers on the stm32 and get performance metrics</li>
 <li>Flush out the strategy computations and incorporate my fan controller</li>
 <li>Release the Java program as open source, actually the libraries..</li>